Scheidemann cabinet: Paris conference and peace treaty

 The cabinet focused primarily on the peace treaty.
 Out of a total of 450 items in the official cabinet minutes, 170 dealt with this issue.
 Unlike the way the armistice commission was handled – allowing it to become a sort of parallel government – the cabinet was to directly control the peace delegation.
-The delegation would possess authority to negotiate only within the confines of the fourteen points (as interpreted by the Germans).
-Anything that went beyond required the approval of the cabinet, especially the basic decision on acceptance or rejection of the treaty.
+The delegation would possess authority to negotiate only within the confines of the Fourteen Points (as interpreted by the Germans).
+Anything that went beyond the required approval of the cabinet, especially the basic decision on acceptance or rejection of the treaty.

 The cabinet thus held two basic premises: that there would be negotiations and that they would be based on Wilson's fourteen points.
-There is no evidence that alternative plans for the delegation were made for the case that the expectations would turn out to be wrong.
+There is no evidence that alternative plans for the delegation were made in case the expectations turned out to be wrong.
 The main reason for such expectations was bad information that fed wishful thinking.
-The German government was virtually in the dark about what had been decided n Paris in the negotiations between the Allies and their associated states.
+The German government was virtually in the dark about what had been decided in Paris in the negotiations between the Allies and their associated states.
 The cabinet's main sources of information were newspapers and reports by diplomatic staff from neutral countries, both relying heavily on rumours.

 Preparations for peace negotiations had begun under Brockdorff-Rantzau's lead even before the cabinet was formed.
 By 27 January 1919, the Council of the People's Deputies had in hand an initial draft on the German position.
 It was altered multiple times before being finalised on 21 April 1919 as "Guidelines for the German Peace Negotiators".
-On 21/22 March 1919 the cabinet debated the individual points at length, and the meeting minutes show significant differences in position between various members of the cabinet.
+On 21/22 March 1919, the cabinet debated the individual points at length, and the meeting minutes show significant differences in position between various members of the cabinet.

 Important organisational issues had also been settled before the cabinet took office.
 There would be a six-person delegation, supported by a substantial staff of commissioners from the ministries, plus experts.
 In addition, an office of around 160 people was set up in Berlin, attached to the Foreign Office and led by Johann Heinrich von Bernstorff, working on questions of detail.
-It also served as nexus between delegation and cabinet.
+It also served as a nexus between the delegation and the cabinet.